LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Compression-algorithm.md

     #         ya        256             ay [259]
     #         da        258            yad [260]

-[Simon Proctor](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-022/simon-proctor/perl6/ch-2.p6) created a program with not less than 8 multi MAIN subroutines, to provide possibilities to encode or decode from a passed argument, from STDIN, from a file, etc. He used an alphabet somawhat intermediate between only upper case ASCII letters and full extended ASCII range, with all alphanumerical characters and some additional punctuation and other signs:
+[Simon Proctor](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-022/simon-proctor/perl6/ch-2.p6) created a program with not less than 8 multi MAIN subroutines, to provide possibilities to encode or decode from a passed argument, from STDIN, from a file, etc. He used an alphabet somewhat intermediate between only upper case ASCII letters and full extended ASCII range, with all alphanumerical characters and some additional punctuation and other signs:

 ``` Perl6
 subset ValidToEncode of Str where m/^<[a..z A..Z 0..9 \  _ \n \. , ]>* \n?$/;
 ```

 This subset is used in the signature of the `encode-data` multi method to accept or reject input.
-The output of that method is a string of space seperated numbers.
+The output of that method is a string of space separated numbers.

 [Athanasius](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-022/athanasius/perl6/ch-2.p6) compressed the input into an array of numeric codes.
 His starting dictionary contains all extended ASCII or ISO-8859-1) codes between 0 and 255.
 His program nicely outputs some statistics about the compression, for example (with a highly repetitive input string):